Worklytics/psoxy/infra/examples/aws-msft-365/README.md

 ## Security

 This example includes generation of certificates for your Azure AD application listings.
-   - anyone in possession of those certificates to access your data with whatever permissions you grant to the Azure AD application.
+   - anyone in possession of those certificates could access your data with whatever permissions you grant to the Azure AD application.
    - this example should be used with caution and only run from a location that, based on your org's infosec rules, can be used to generate such a certificate.